RishabhParakh/Acko-Vehicle-Insurance-Purchase-Prediction/README.md

 ### 2. Package Management
 - I set up local package imports using `setup.py` and `pyproject.toml`.
-- For a quick intro to those files, see `crashcourse.txt`.
+- For a quick intro to those files, see `projectnotes.txt`.

 ### 3. Virtual Environment & Dependencies
 ```bash